How to Calculate Overtime Pay Under the FLSA

 The Definition of Workweek under the FLSA

 The FLSA uses the work week as the standard for computing overtime pay due, and each work week stands alone.
 Thus, a nonexempt employee’s time worked “vests” at the end of each work week (or work period).
 Work time may not be “averaged” from work week to work week.
-For example, an employee who works 44 hours in week one, followed by 36 hours in week two, is entitled to 4 hours of FLSA overtime pay for week one and may not be paid based on an “average” of 80 hours in the two week period.
+For example, an employee who works 44 hours in week one, followed by 36 hours in week two, is entitled to 4 hours of FLSA overtime pay for week one and may not be paid based on an “average” of 80 hours in the two week period when calculating their weekly salary.

 For purposes of overtime payment, each workweek stands alone; there can be no averaging of two or more workweeks no matter how often the employee is paid.
 For example, an employee who is paid biweekly will be paid for two separate 40-hour workweeks, and overtime will be calculated accordingly.
 Overtime is not calculated on an 80-hour work period for an employee paid biweekly.
 For example, an employee works 39 hours in workweek one of a biweekly pay period and 41 hours in the second workweek.
 The total is 80 hours.
 However, each workweek stands alone for overtime, so the employee is paid 39 regular hours for week one and 40 regular hours and one hour of overtime for week two for a total of 79 regular hours and one hour of overtime for that biweekly payroll.

-If you have questions as to whether your or an employee’s hours have been properly calculated under the FLSA, please feel free to contact Baird Quinn’s labor and employment lawyers in Denver, Colorado.
+If you have questions as to whether your or an employee’s hours have been properly calculated under the FLSA or other applicable federal laws, please feel free to contact Baird Quinn’s labor and employment lawyers in Denver, Colorado.
 You may obtain additional information regarding our Denver FLSA lawyers at the following link.
 Contact Us